allanfang1/DISSNeuralPriorLab/README.md

 - [tp_ml.yml](tp_ml.yml) — Conda environment specification for reproducible dependencies.

 ## Overview
-Each script defines a small U-Net class (`MyUNet`) and optimizes network parameters to reconstruct a target image from each respective input.
+Each script defines a UNet class and optimizes network parameters to reconstruct a target image its respective input.

 ## Requirements
 Use the provided conda environment file to install exact dependencies: